-in the form they know best:
+Humans continuously curate knowledge in the form they know best: natural language.

-Even looking at Wikipedia and its structured siblings DBpedia and Wikidata, it becomes evident that much more information is generated in unstructured form even today than is codified in formats accessible to computation.
+Even looking at Wikipedia and its structured siblings DBpedia and Wikidata, it becomes evident that much more information is generated in unstructured form even today that is codified in formats accessible to computation.
 The fate of the semantic web painfully illustrates this.

 This juncture between query and understanding is where ayfie makes a difference

 That means it is available in natural language text, accessible to humans who are willing to invest the time to read it, but inaccessible to any but the most rudimentary automated analysis.
 As such, unstructured information is still the stepchild of the big data revolution.
 Words matter but have little value without context.

 ayfie unearths the semantic structure behind troves of text and makes knowledge accessible to analysis and prediction algorithms even in its most unstructured form. ayfie uncovers the meaning in words so they really can matter.